 Construction workers face a multitude of risks on the job.
-They rely on coworkers, subcontractors, and equipment to keep them safe on a daily basis.
-When something or someone in this complex chain fails, the results can be devastating.
+They rely on co-workers, subcontractors and equipment to keep them safe on a daily basis.
+When something or someone in this complicated chain fails, the results can be devastating.

-The construction industry is governed by state and federal regulations, including the Occupational Health and Safety Act of 1970 (OSHA).
-Most companies adhere to the standards set forth under OSHA, however, some contractors or subcontractors fail to comply with appropriate safety regulations.
+The construction industry is governed by state and federal regulations, including the Occupational Safety and Health Act of 1970 (OSHA).
+Most companies adhere to the standards set forth under OSHA, but some contractors and subcontractors fail to comply with appropriate safety regulations.
 When companies fail to adopt practices reasonably necessary to protect workers on the job, and such negligence causes severe injury or death, those companies should be held liable.
-Similarly, if a manufacturer releases defective construction equipment into the marketplace, they must be held liable for any resulting injuries that have resulted from that error.
+Similarly, if a manufacturer releases defective construction equipment into the marketplace, they must be held liable for any injuries that have resulted from that error.

 At Garmer & Prather, we combine carefully developed legal strategies and continuous innovation with the expertise of engineers, certified safety professionals, and medical and rehabilitation professionals, to pursue third parties who are responsible for our clients' injuries, and see that those parties are held accountable for their carelessness.

 Talk to us about your serious construction injury.
 We offer a free, confidential consultation.